 "Blue"

-The "Blue" snails have a dark foot and a translucent white shell.
 The light refraction through the shell can give them a slight pearlescent blue color in the right light.
-But to be honest, they are mostly grey.

 "Chestnut"

-the Chestnut colored snails have a light-colored foot, and when very small their shells are an orange/gold color.
 As they grow, they gain stripes that are dark red/brown.
 This color variety is closest to the wild type, and has the most variation and best hatch rate.

 I almost always have some Chestnut Mystery Snails avliable - check AquaBid and my GetGills store or contact us at contact@bluebladefish.com